Skip to main content

 Co-marketing is intrinsically linked to several pillars of the Partner Ecosystem Operating Model (POEM) lifecycle:

-• Strategize: Co-marketing is a direct outcome of strategic planning to identify market opportunities and partner synergies.
+• Strategize: Co-marketing is a direct outcome of strategic planning to identify market opportunities and partner collaborations.

 • Recruit: A strong co-marketing program can be a powerful incentive for new partners to join the ecosystem.